Statistics 311/Electrical Engineering 377: Information Theory and Statistics

 Contact and communication with staff

-• Staff email list: stats311-aut2122-staff appropriate symbol lists.stanford.edu
+• Staff email list: stats311-aut2324-staff appropriate symbol lists.stanford.edu

-• We will use Ed for discussion this quarter.
+• We will use Ed for discussion this quarter

 • We will use Gradescope for grading and problem set submissions.
-We have posted the Gradescope entry code on Ed.

 Instructor